BACK BY POPULAR DEMAND!

 OUR OPEN MIC STAGE WILL KICK OFF AGAIN AT 10 a.m.
 AND RUN UNTIL 4 p.m.!
 THIS YEAR'S STAGE WILL BE IN THE FOOD COURT ON NORTH HULL STREET.
 SWING BY WHILE YOU ENJOY LUNCH FROM OUR FOOD VENDORS AND DELIGHT IN THE PERFORMERS!

 We're now taking requests for 15-minute slots!
 If you're interested, please email Dr. Kirk Curnutt at firstname.lastname@example.org.
 Slots available on a first-come, first-serve basis.
 The full schedule will be published on April 14, exactly one week before the festival on April 21.

-Meet the MCs Hosting the Open Mic Stage!
+Meet the Open Mic Moderators!

-Mary Adams Belk
+Mary Adams Belk (10-11 a.m.)